-- A: We are furnishing stockholders of record with the following proxy materials: - our 2021 Annual Report to Stockholders, which includes our audited consolidated financial statements; - this Proxy Statement for the 2022 Annual Meeting, which also includes a letter to stockholders from our President and Chief Executive Officer and a Notice of Annual Meeting of Stockholders; and - for stockholders receiving printed copies of the 2021 Annual Report and Proxy Statement by mail, a proxy card for the Annual Meeting.
+- A: We are furnishing stockholders of record with the following proxy materials: - our 2022 Annual Report to Stockholders, which includes our audited consolidated financial statements; - this Proxy Statement for the 2023 Annual Meeting, which also includes a letter to stockholders from our President and Chief Executive Officer and from our Chairman of the Board and a Notice of Annual Meeting of Stockholders; and - for stockholders receiving printed copies of the 2022 Annual Report and this Proxy Statement by mail, a proxy card for the Annual Meeting.

-These materials were first made available on the Internet or mailed to stockholders on or about April 14, 2022.
+These materials were first made available on the Internet or mailed to stockholders on or about April 6, 2023.